 Unlike those troubled from pollen allergies who experience flare-ups of sinus problems in the spring months, if you find yourself suffering from itchy eyes, congestion, sinus pain and pressure during the fall months, then it is likely that you have an allergy to mold and mildew.

-A staggering 93% of chronic sinus infections are related to mold exposure, according to the Mayo Clinic, the largest not-for-profit medical practice and research center in the world.
+A large percentage of chronic sinus infections are related to mold exposure, according to the Mayo Clinic, the largest not-for-profit medical practice and research center in the world.

 In this installment of the Spotlight series, Dr. Bennett answers your questions about mold and mildew and how reducing your exposure with tips to help ease your sinus pain.

 In general, if you suffer from mold allergies, it is best to avoid outside mold spore, piles of leaves, dense vegetation and plant debris when out of doors.
-As for indoor tips, invest in a dehumidifier or humidifier and air filtration system, machines that should be run it during the nighttime to regulate the moisture in the air and purify the air, respectively.
+As for indoor tips, invest in a dehumidifier and a HEPA (HIgh-Efficiency Air Particulate) filter machines that should be run to regulate the moisture in the air and purify the air, respectively.
 Also, be sure to keep only a few indoor plants and keep your windows closed if the mold spore counts are high.

-What is mold & where is it found?
+What is mold and where is it found?

 Mold is a type of fungus.
 There are three principle types of molds of which to be aware:

 Mold fungi reproduce and grow rapidly through the release of spores (or cells) into the air.
 These spores are typically too microscopic to see, even though there may be hundreds or thousands in one’s home.
-Mold spores breed in damp areas, but can survive in even the driest areas, and also have the ability to lay dormant until the right conditions exist to begin reproducing again.
+Mold spores breed in damp areas but can survive in even the driest spots because they have the ability to lay dormant until the right conditions exist to begin reproducing again.

-Mold needs only moisture and oxygen, so it can be found in any area, in any substance so long as those two ingredients are present.
-Mold is often found in carpet, wood, leather, fabrics, and even food.
+Mold needs only moisture and oxygen, so it can be found in any area or in any substance so long as those two ingredients are present.
+Mold is often found in carpet, wood, leather, fabrics and even food.

 Could my sinus infections be caused by a mold allergy?